Btodhunter/blog_posts/anchore_inline_scan.md

 With this new functionality, we hope to provide another approach for users to get deep analysis, scanning and policy evaluation capabilities of anchore in situations where operating an central anchore-engine service is impractical.

 # Using the inline_scan script
 To make using our inline-scan container as easy as possible, we have provided a simple wrapper script called inline_scan.
 The only requirements to run the inline_scan script is the ability to execute Docker commands & bash.
-We host a versioned copy of this script that can be downloaded directly with curl and executed in a bash pipeline, providing you with image inspection, reporting and policy enforcement with one command.
+We host a versioned copy of this script that can be downloaded directly with curl and executed in a bash pipeline, providing you image inspection, reporting and policy enforcement with one command.

 To run the script on your workstation, use the following command syntax.